 David Kovach, Board Member

 Founder, FoCo Legal Services

 Dave is an attorney and former CPA with degrees from Ohio State and Georgetown Law.
 On his first visit to Fort Collins, he fell in love and never left!
-He’s lived in Fort Collins for five years now, some of which he spent with Goodwill and Colorado State University before founding Foco Legal Services in 2018.
+He’s lived in Fort Collins for five years now, working with Goodwill and Colorado State University before founding FoCo Legal Services in 2018.
 Today, he provides legal aid with a focus on affordable housing issues and elder law.
 He also moonlights as a landscaper and part-time chef.
-Before having one of life’s little wake-up calls in 2012, Dave did audits with Ernst & Young—but life is short and public service and healthy living are now his priority.
-During law school, Dave earned Georgetown’s highest honors for pro bono service, volunteering with the Public Defender’s Office, the Probate Resource Center and the Landlord-Tenant Resource Center at the DC Superior Court.
-He also served Legal Counsel for the Elderly, the DC Long-Term Care Ombudsman, AARP, and provided free tax returns on Saturdays.
-Before graduating, he spent a semester in Georgetown’s Environmental Law Clinic.
+Before having one of life’s little wake-up calls in 2012, Dave performed audits with Ernst & Young—but life is short and public service and healthy living are now his priority.
+During law school, Dave earned Georgetown’s highest honors for Pro Bono service, volunteering with the Public Defender’s Office, the Probate Resource Center, and the Landlord-Tenant Resource Center at the DC Superior Court.
+He also served as Legal Counsel for the Elderly, the DC Long-Term Care Ombudsman, AARP, and provided free tax services on Saturdays.
+Prior to graduation, he spent a semester in Georgetown’s Environmental Law Clinic.
 Dave currently serves on the Fort Collins Senior Advisory Board.
 In his free time, you can find him supporting local brewers, playing basketball, or riding trails at Coyote Ridge.